State Bank (Uniondale, IN)

 Cause Details

-Suspension followed runs and the earlier closing of the Wells County Bank which disrupted clearing and liquidity.
+Suspension followed heavy withdrawals and closures of the Wells County Bank and other local institutions.

 Newspaper Excerpt